-- Promoting respect for individual differences - Helping pupils to acquire an understanding of, and respect for, their own and other cultures and ways of life - Organising visits to places of worship - Developing links with faith communities - Developing critical personal thinking skills

-Discussing differences between people, such as different faiths, ethnicity, disability, gender or sexuality and differences of family situations, such as looked after children or young carers
+- Promoting respect for individual differences - Helping pupils to acquire an understanding of, and respect for, their own and other cultures and ways of life. - Organising visits to places of worship and developing links with faith communities - Developing critical personal thinking skills - Discussing and celebrating differences between people, such as different faiths, ethnicity, disability, gender or sexuality and differences of family situations, such as looked after children or young carers.

-January 15

-Updated January 16